-Ohio's water quality standards define the recreation season as May 1 through October 31, though Lake Erie beach monitoring typically is focused between Memorial Day and Labor Day weekends.
-The recreation season applies only to the public bathing beaches and Class A conditions, not the Chemical Contaminant condition.
+• Ohio's water quality standards define the recreation season as May 1 through October 31, though Lake Erie beach monitoring typically is focused between Memorial Day and Labor Day weekends.
+The recreation season applies only to the public bathing beaches and designated paddling streams, not the Chemical Contaminant condition.

-This beneficial use shall be considered restored when the following conditions are met for public bathing beaches, Class A waters and chemical contaminant contact advisories:
+This beneficial use shall be considered restored when the following conditions are met for public bathing beaches, designated paddling streams and chemical contaminant contact advisories: